 We may also use your personal data for analytical purposes, sometimes referred to as ‘Big Data’.
 For example, We may analyse how many claims happen in a particular postcode or if some types of people are more likely to be involved in accidents than others.
 Using your data in this way assists Us in providing our customers with the lowest premiums possible.

 We may ask you to participate in surveys that assist Us in developing and improving the service We offer.
-We may use your personal data to keep you informed about other products and services that We have available from Vantage or other businesses within the Vantage Holdings Group of companies, of which Vantage is a subsidiary.
-Where We have your consent to do so We may share your data with other carefully selected financial services companies outside of our Group to allow them to contact you about products and services that may be of interest to you.
+We may use your personal data to keep you informed about other products and services that We have available from Vantage.
+Where We have your consent to do so We may share your data with other carefully selected financial services companies to allow them to contact you about products and services that may be of interest to you.
 You can withdraw consent at any time by contacting Us using the information in the contact details section or using the ‘unsubscribe’ option in any marketing emails We send to you.

 Before We provide our services, We may undertake checks against you.
 These checks may require Us to process personal data about you to –